Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 PHYSICS 341.
 (3)

 WAVE PROPERTIES AND OPTICS.
 Geometrical and physical optics.
 Prerequisite: Physics 132.
-Offered: spring semester.
+Offered: fall semester of odd-numbered years.

 PHYSICS 342.
 (3)